A life-changing discovery.

 Thanks to the vision of people like Dr Charles Best, we have created an organisation where people can overcome the challenges of living with diabetes and minimise its impact on their health.

-For 65 years now, Diabetes SA has been the frontline of diabetes support in the South Australian community.
+For almost 70 years, Diabetes SA has been the frontline of diabetes support in the South Australian community.

 We offer person-to-person consultation and support – and lead the way with information, education and advocacy to make life better for all living with diabetes.